 Clicking the Performance option button, entitled Speed Up, revealed a more detailed breakdown of things that could be improved, such as apps loading at start up, RAM hogging programs, plus the option to re-index Spotlight and Mail.
 Each could be selected via tickboxes, so if you only wanted to address the start-up items, you wouldn’t have to clear the RAM as well.
 Selecting the former gives a list of all items that will automatically load when the Mac boots up, allowing you to disable any unwanted programs quickly and easily.

-One of the best features of MacCleaner 2 Pro has to be the Disk Expert.
+One of the best features of MacCleaner 2 Pro has to be the Disk Space Analyzer.
 This gives you a detailed report of the entire contents of your disk, showing you via colourful circular graphs which files and applications are taking up the most space, and it can even show Hidden files as well.

 Selecting the one you want to delete is as simple as clicking a tickbox next to the item then, once you’ve chosen all the files in question, a single click on the Remove button will claim back all that space.
 The visual nature of the app makes it easy to understand, so it’s not as intimidating for everyday users as a long list of files names and numbers.